The Virtual Currency Regulation Review: Japan

 Regulation of exchanges

-i Regulation of CAES
+i Regulation of CAESs

-Definition of CAES
+Definition of CAESs

-The PSA and APTCP were primarily intended to regulate CAES, with a particular focus on protecting customers and preventing cryptoasset-related money laundering and terrorism financing.
+The PSA and APTCP were primarily intended to regulate CAESs, with a particular focus on protecting customers and preventing cryptoasset-related money laundering and terrorism financing.
 Pursuant to the PSA, those wishing to provide exchange services have to be registered with the Prime Minister as exchange providers.4 To qualify, applicants must be either a stock company or a foreign CAESP with an office and representative in Japan.
 Accordingly, a foreign applicant is required to establish either a subsidiary (in the form of a stock company) or a branch in Japan as a prerequisite to registration.
 In addition, applicants are required to have:

 - at least ¥10 million in capital as well as net assets with a positive value;